Kansas City Zoo moves birds amid avian flu concerns

 KANSAS CITY, Mo.
-(FOX4KC/WDAF) — If you plan to visit the Kansas City Zoo in the near future, you may notice some of the animals aren’t in their normal habitats.
+(WDAF) — If you plan to visit the Kansas City Zoo in the near future, you may notice some of the animals aren’t in their normal habitats.

 The zoo said it is taking immediate steps to protect its birds from avian flu.
 The viral respiratory disease impacts birds and has been documented in Missouri, Kansas, and several other states.